Database Queries

 }

-Using a get-by-key query
+Use a get-by-key query

-The get-by-key query returns the result as a RecordReader.
-For example, we can create a service to retrieve the trader name for a trade id:
+For example, the following service retrieves the trader name for a trade id:

 private static class TraderNameService {